Jan P. Allebach

 Jan P. Allebach is an American engineer, educator and researcher known for contributions to imaging science including halftoning, digital image processing, color management, visual perception, and image quality.
-He is Hewlett-Packard Distinguished Professor of Electrical and Computer Engineering at Purdue University.
+He is Distinguished Professor Emeritus of Electrical and Computer Engineering at Purdue University.

 Career

 Allebach earned a Bachelor of Science in Electrical Engineering from the University of Delaware in 1972, and a MSE and PhD in Electrical Engineering from Princeton University in 1975 and 1976 respectively.
 After receiving his PhD, he joined the Department of Electrical Engineering at the University of Delaware.
 In 1983, Allebach accepted a position with the School of Electrical Engineering at Purdue University.
+After more than 40 years of service, Allebach retired from the university in 2024.

 Allebach is known for his contributions to digital halftoning, which is the process of rendering continuous-tone images with printing or display devices that can only directly represent a relatively small number of different output levels.
 Digital halftoning uses algorithms to generate a pattern of textures that have the appearance of continuous tones when perceived by the viewer at the appropriate distance, given the limited ability of the human visual system to resolve high spatial frequencies.
 In 1977 Allebach published a paper that provided a framework for understanding and developing screening-based digital halftoning algorithms.
 In 1979 he reported on the very first algorithm for computer-aided design of dither matrices.
 Such search-based methods are now routinely used for the design of halftone screens.
 After 1980 Allebach turned his attention elsewhere due to the lack of practical applications at that time for his halftoning work.
 He continued his investigation of the synthesis of digital diffractive elements (holograms).
 During this time Allebach developed a novel search-based algorithm for the design of digital diffractive elements that he called Direct Binary Search or DBS.
 Building on this research, in 1992 Allebach and his student, Mostafa Analoui, reported the invention of the Direct Binary Search (DBS) digital halftoning algorithm.
 In the context of halftoning, DBS is a search-based algorithm that minimizes the total-squared error between the perceived continuous-tone image and the perceived halftone image.
 A key aspect of the algorithm is a very efficient mechanism for evaluating the effect on the error metric of trial changes to the halftone image.
 The model for the human visual system that is used to generate the perceived images is based on filtering the input image with a point-spread function that is derived from psychophysical measurements of the spatial contrast sensitivity of the human viewer.
 Eight years of further work led to the seminal publication on DBS by Allebach and his student, David Lieberman, in 2000.
 DBS is an iterative search-based algorithm, and thus is not practical for implementation as an embedded application in a printer.
 It is used as a tool for the design of other halftoning algorithms implemented in many printers.